getoutreach/stencil/docs/content/en/reference/template-module.md

 ##### **Minor Release (v0.X.0)**

- * `feat` - a feature, this should be something that adds to the service and is end user facing, this should not be a a breaking change.
+ * `feat` - a feature, this should be something that adds to the service and is end user facing, this should not be a a breaking change

 ##### **Patch Release (v0.0.X)**

  * `fix` - a fix to an existing feature in the service.
-Important: This should not be related to CI/CD, build, etc. See below for those.
+Important: This should not be related to CI/CD, build, etc. See below for those
  * `revert` - reverts a previous commit, e.g. an accidental breaking change
  * `perf` - a performance modification, does not change existing functionality.
-Use feat if net-new functionality is added.
+Use feat if net-new functionality is added

 ##### **No Release**

  * `refactor` - changes existing code, a catch-all for changes not related to performance
  * `ci` - a modification related to the CI/CD system of the service.
-This does not trigger a release.
+This does not trigger a release
- * `build` - a modification related to the build of the system, e.g. docker file, scripts building it, etc. This does not trigger a release.
+ * `build` - a modification related to the build of the system, e.g. docker file, scripts building it, etc. This does not trigger a release
  * `docs` - a modification to the documentation of the service, e.g. README.
 This does not trigger a release
  * `style` - a pure style change to existing source code (e.g. whitespace formatting)
  * `test` - add missing tests or modify existing tests
  * `chore` - a misc, catch-all, change that doesn’t modify source code.
-This does not trigger a release.
+This does not trigger a release

 #### scope